BodenmillerGroup/ImcSegmentationPipeline/docs/output.md

 ## Image data folders

-The follwoing folders contain data in different formats for use with other software or [histoCAT](https://bodenmillergroup.github.io/histoCAT/).
+The following folders contain data in different formats for use with other software or [histoCAT](https://bodenmillergroup.github.io/histoCAT/).

 * `analysis/ometiff`: contains individual folders (one per sample) of which each contains multiple `.ome.tiff` files (one per acquisition).
 * `analysis/histocat`: contains individual folders (one per acquisition) of which each contains multiple single-channel `.tiff` files for upload to histoCAT.